stormasm/spanish/books/blair/blairsummary.md

 Antonio knew Pancho Villa was rolling south.
 First Torreon and then Zacatecas which is what we learned in a previous chapter with Albert Blair.

 "The blood of 12,000 federal soldiers had run through the streets of Zacatecas bodies clogging the ravine of that beautiful colonial city."

+The chapter ends with the Revolution in full force.
+Most of the chapter is about how Antonieta and her two younger siblings are locked in the house for weeks as soldiers occupy the house next door.
+These soldiers are not good people as outlined at the end of the chapter by the act that they commit.

+This chapter highlights the horror of the time.
+Usually I don't read books like this as it is just too much.
+But because I have committed to reading and understanding the Mexican Revolution I am bound to get through the rough parts of the book.
+Clearly this chapter ended on a rough note; and the entire chapter is not pretty with everyone locked in the basement waiting for something to happen.